 Read on to learn how to make your own still life art with Esther’s top tips…

 Looking to develop your artistic skills?
 Learn how to draw a flower, how to make butterfly art using gouache or how to paint a self-portrait.
-We’ve also put together an inspiring collection of easy watercolor painting ideas for you to try.
+We’ve also put together an inspiring collection of easy watercolor painting ideas, fall painting ideas and art journal ideas for you to try.

 You Will Need